Thinking of getting a Verizon iPhone or devices but not sure of the ESN/MEID is bad or good? Use this free online tool.

 Go to Swappa.com, the most reliable ESN/MEID checker for Verizon device to date.
 It’s easy to use this free utility, simply enter your 14-digit ESN/MEID and hit ‘Check ESN.’
 If your ESN/MEID is clean, it will say that your device is ready for activation.
 If your ESN is bad, you will get the result below.

 In many cases you would be reading this blog post after you already bought a device with bad ESN/MEID.
 You may feel cheated or helpless, so I’d recommend that you contact the seller first.
-If he or she is avoiding you then you should definitely consider cleaning your Verizon iPhone bad ESN/MEID here.
+If he or she is avoiding you then you should definitely consider cleaning your Verizon iPhone bad ESN/MEID here or on our eBay site here.

 AT&T Rejected Your iPhone Unlock Request with Their New Policies?
 Here’s How to Check